 Conventional wastewater treatment can remove organic micropollutants via sorption to solids/sludge, biodegradation, volatilization during aeration, and/or oxidation during disinfection.
 While these mechanisms remove some micropollutants very efficiently, compounds resistant to these mechanisms can persist to the treated effluent (see Prasse et al. 2015 and references therein).
 Drewes et al. (2009) evaluated the removal of high production volume (HPV) household chemicals in biological wastewater treatment, either through conventional activated sludge or membrane bioreactor (MBR) processes.
 Of the 17 compounds measured in influent wastewater, 14 were removed at 80%-100% efficiency by both treatment processes.
-Regarding the other three compounds, less than 10% of bisphenol-A (BPA) and ~40% of N,N'-diethyl-m-toluamide (DEET) were removed by the MBR facility, while 3-indolebutyric acid (used in the fertilizer brand Miracle GroTM) was removed at ~60% by the conventional activated sludge facility.
-Overall, while wastewater treatment contributes to micropollutant removal, organic micropollutants routinely pass through the wastewater treatment process.
+Regarding the other three compounds, less than 10% of bisphenol-A (BPA) and \sim 40% of N,N'-diethyl-m-toluamide (DEET) were removed at \sim 60% by the conventional activated sludge facility.
+Overall, while wastewater treatment contributes to micropollutant removal, organic micropollutants routinely pass through the wastewater treatment processes.